Modeling Deontic Modal Logic in ASP: Resolving the Paradoxes of Deontic Logic

 With this encoding, if \code{asparagus} is served, \code{fingers} must be true.
 If \code{asparagus} is not served (e.g., the third line is replaced with \code{apple}), \code{-fingers} will be enforced.

-Many complex solutions have been suggested in the literature in the last 50 years to resolve the contrary-to-duty paradox, e.g., \cite{christian-strasser,ronnedal,prakken-sergot-dyadic} (see \cite{ronnedal2} for a survey of the approaches).
-These include making the `ought' context sensitive by differentiating between \textit{factual} and \textit{deontic} detachments \cite{seph-detachment}, using dynamic semantics to account for changes in obligations over time \cite{vaneck,castaneda}, using dyadic deontic logic \cite{hansson,prakken-sergot-dyadic}, and employing the concepts of sanctions, ordering of models, and abductive logic programming \cite{kow1}, etc. Since humans can deal with deontic paradoxes easily, their resolution in a logical framework should also be simple.
-The solutions suggested in the literature are quite complex, in our opinion (see for example \cite{christian-strasser}).
-We believe that complexities are significantly reduced by treating an obligation as a global constraint on the accessible worlds.
+Many complex solutions have been suggested in the literature in the last 50 years to resolve the contrary-to-duty paradox \cite{christian-strasser,ronnedal,prakken-sergot-dyadic} (see \cite{ronnedal2} for a survey of the approaches).
+These include making the `ought' context sensitive by differentiating between \textit{factual} and \textit{deontic} detachments \cite{seph-detachment}, using dynamic semantics to account for changes in obligations over time \cite{castaneda,vaneck} using dyadic deontic logic \cite{hansson,prakken-sergot-dyadic}, and employing the concepts of sanctions, ordering of models, and abductive logic programming \cite{kow1}, etc. Since humans can deal with deontic paradoxes easily, their resolution in a logical framework should also be simple and elegant.
+The solutions suggested in the literature are quite complex (see for example proposal in \cite{christian-strasser}).
+We believe that complexities are significantly reduced by treating an obligation as a global constraint (denial) on the accessible worlds, as illustrated above.

 One of the approaches to resolving the paradox is to use dynamic semantics to account for change in obligations over time \cite{castaneda}.
 There have been many attempts to try to solve Chisholm's paradox by carefully distinguishing the time points of the obligations \cite{thomason81b}.
-As discussed by Prakken and Sergot \cite{prakken-sergot}, there are versions of the paradox that cannot be solved by analyzing obligations over time, such as the following:
+As discussed elsewhere \cite{prakken-sergot}, there are versions of the paradox that cannot be solved by analyzing obligations over time, such as the following: (i) It ought to be the case that there are no dogs. (ii) It ought to be the case that if there are no dogs, then there are no warning signs. (iii) If there are dogs, then it ought to be the case that there are warning signs. (iv) There are dogs.
+In our framework, we simply model this as: \scasp{dog}